 - Strengthening your core.
 This helps build the muscles around your belly and back ( trunk ).
 This is called core stability .
 It can help you have better posture and balance, and help protect you from injury.

-Experts advise adults to do exercises to strengthen muscles at least 2 times a week.
-3, 4 Children need more activity.
-Encourage your child (ages 5 to 17) to do exercises to strengthen muscles at least 3 times a week.
-1, 2 Be sure to work the major muscle groups: legs, hips, back, abdomen, chest, shoulders, and arms.
+Experts advise people to do exercises to strengthen muscles at least 2 times a week.
+Be sure to work the major muscle groups: legs, hips, back, abdomen, chest, shoulders, and arms.

 Stretching for flexibility